How to Create a Sticky Navbar [CSS & JS]

 No, not that kind of throttling!
 Here’s what I mean…

-When the user scrolls, it might trigger 30, 50, maybe even 100 events every second.
+When the user scrolls, it might trigger 30, 50, or maybe even 100 events every second.
 Not a huge deal in our little project here, but in larger projects with more extensive functions, this could be an unnecessary performance hit.

-So how do we set this up?
+So, how do we set this up?
 Easy – use a library!
 Lodash is a common one.
 Just download it and load it in your HTML file:

 <script src="lodash.js"></script>